jonaro00/ITK-CSS-Battle/README.md

-# ITK LAN 0x38 CSS battle
+# ITK LAN CSS battles

-Task: Recreate NAT with only HTML and CSS, with as few characters as possible.
+Task: Recreate an image with only HTML and CSS, with as few characters as possible.

 ## Files